Ryan-Martin22/The-Cocktail-Lab/README.md

 # The Cocktail Lab
 # Milestone Project 1 - Static Front End Website

 * DISCLAIMER: The Cocktail lab is a fictional company.
-This wedbsit is for the developers portfolio and for the comp;etion of the Code Institute milestone project 1.
+This wedbsite is for the developers portfolio and for the competition of the Code Institute milestone project 1.

 ## Overview